michael72/python_helpers/README.md

 ## AsyncExec ##
 Execute functions asynchronously in a defined number of threads with one synchronization point.
 Exceptions are forewarded to the caller.

-`AsyncExec` using a local function works.
 In Python 2.7.x using `Pool` or `Queue` with a local function would yield a
 > PicklingError: Can't pickle <type 'function'>

+`AsyncExec` using a local function also works with Python 2.7.x.

 ```python
 with AsyncExec(2) as ex: